LX-doctorAI1/DeepContact/README.md

 Please contact shuxin Yang(aspenstarss@gmail.com) or Li Xiao(andrew.lxiao@gmail.com) if you have any problem with the codes.

+## AMRIA version of DeepContact
+To enable more users access to DeepContact, we provide two ways of using the software.
+The first choice was for users who can employ our models and algorisms directly by programming, which would require professions in computing.
+The other is to incorporate DeepContact into AMIRA(`https://www.thermofisher.cn/cn/en/home/electron-microscopy/products/software-em-3d-vis/amira-software.html`), a popular commercial software for electron microscopic image analysis.
+We have documented detailed the installation and implementation DeepContact on AMIRA.
+See `./DeepContact_Tutorial.pdf`.

 ## Citation
 If you find the code or dataset helpful in your resarch, please cite the following paper:
 ```